TCL TVs Breakdown

 Without much of a smart platform, this good looking TV would make a great second set for the bedroom, to take on holiday, or for a student.
 Designed with a glossy black surround, the bezels are slim enough not to break the view, and with easy access HDMI ports, it offers hassle free wall mounting, however the quad pedestal gives a stable and supportive base.

 The screen’s semi gloss coating minimizes reflections, allowing full enjoyment of the crystal crisp 720p high def display and encouraging full viewer immersivity.

 For such a budget friendly price, this TV is remarkably decent.
 Despite lacking smart features, it is still perfectly capable of playing files from a USB stick and via its three HDMI inputs.

-The color range isn’t as vast as the 4 and 6 Series TVs, but is still more than acceptable, however the blacks and whites are impressively deep and dazzling, so the imagescape doesn’t feel any less as a result of the slightly narrower tonal range.
+The color range isn’t as vast as the 4 and 6 Series TV’s, but is still more than acceptable, while the blacks and whites are impressively deep and dazzling, so the imagescape doesn’t feel any less as a result of the slightly narrower tonal range.

 Without a game mode, the input lag is almost imperceptible and it features a great response time of 5.6 ms.

 The audio, as you’d expect for TCL, is crisp, with no tinny properties coming through, although when the volume is maxed, occasionally there’s a slight distortion, but considering how max maximum volume is, you won’t need to crank it up that far.

 What Needs Improving

 When viewed from an off side angle, the image quality is mildly affected.
 However, this isn’t a deal breaker when you take into account all the good points.